Skip to main content

 • Image shows herbs and a mortar and pestle

-A husband recalls his wife’s losing battle with pancreatic cancer.
+A husband recalls the last few months of his wife’s journey with pancreatic cancer and the need for palliative care.
 He shares his experience and his advice for families in similar situations.
+It is a reminder that palliative care needs must not be ignored.
 My wife Nirmala, 69, and I had gone on a tour of Eastern Europe, which entailed long trips by bus.
 Nirmala started complaining of back ache.
-Well, our reaction was that this was due to sitting in the bus for long spells.
-We met our doctor as soon as we got back.
-The dull back pain persisted.
-The X-ray showed an inflamed pancreas…
+Well, our reaction was that this was due to sitting in the bus for long spells.…